 Kripke's (1977) responds to Donnellan's argument by accusing Donnellan of mistaking pragmatic facts for semantic facts.
 More specifically, Kripke accuses Donnellan of confusing speaker reference for expression reference.
 Kripke claimed that the referential use of definite descriptions was both genuine and interesting, but was not properly semantic.
 Thus it was not relevant to Russell's theory.
 According to Kripke, the truth value of:

 - The man in the corner drinking champagne is happy tonight.

-depends on whether the man in the corner drinking champagne is happy.
-This is so even if the speaker intends to refer to someone else, a man in the corner who only appears to be drinking champagne — but is in fact drinking sparkling water.
+depends only on whether the man in the corner drinking champagne is happy.
+This is so even if the speaker intends to refer to someone else, a man in the corner who only appears to be drinking champagne but who is in fact drinking sparkling water.
 In such a case, the speaker may say something true (or false) about the individual to whom he intends to refer.
-Nevertheless, the truth value of the sentence itself will not depend upon the properties of the speaker's referent, but on those of the semantic referent: on those of the description's denotation.
+Nevertheless, the truth-value of the sentence itself will not depend upon the properties of the speaker's referent, but on those of the semantic referent: on those of the description's denotation, should there be one.
 Thus, according to Kripke, Russell's theory of descriptions, though perhaps not without its problems, is not undermined by the referential use of descriptions.
-Although many have accepted at least the basics of Kripke's rejoinder to Donnellan, the debate over the referential use — over whether it undermines Russell's theory of descriptions — continues unabated.
+Although many have accepted at least the basics of Kripke's rejoinder to Donnellan, the debate over the referential use — over whether it in fact undermines Russell's theory of descriptions — continues unabated.

 It seems almost obvious that there are expressions that refer.
 But do all (meaningful) expressions refer?
-Intuitively, at least, there appear to be many sorts of expressions — perfectly meaningful expressions — that do not refer, that are not used to refer.
+Intuitively, at least, there appear to be many sorts of expressions — perfectly meaningful expressions — that do not refer.
 Consider, for instance, the following five sentences:

 - Nobody runs faster than me.